 What do your end users really think about your organization’s approach to marketing resource management?
 Even without explicit feedback, you can gauge their level of satisfaction by whether or not they use the marketing materials you create for them, or by how many questions or special requests you receive about your marketing resources.

-Tags: employee engagement, MRM, marketing technology, marketing resource management, marketing operations, risk management, marketing staff, marketing technology buyers' resources, multi-brand marketing
+Tags: manufacturing marketing, employee engagement, MRM, marketing technology, Insurance Marketing, marketing resource management, marketing operations, risk management, financial services marketing, marketing staff, marketing technology buyers' resources, franchise marketing, multi-brand marketing

 A primary goal of industry conferences is to make important connections – with customers, prospects, partners, peers and others, who can help you advance your business goals.
 So, it was great to be doing just that – after more than a year away from the in-person event circuit – at the recent Restaurant Franchising & Innovation Summit, in Atlanta.

 Your most powerful sales tools aren’t the products and services you offer, or the marketing materials you’ve developed.
 It’s the people in your buildings – the ones sitting at desks and that sometimes don’t even have any direct contact with your customers.
 It’s your staff in IT, HR, finance - it’s your employees.

 Executives hate to hear the S-word.
 The very sound of it is abrasive to their business sense, and hearing it tossed around the office is an affront to the culture they’ve tried to build.
 That word, of course, is “silos” – the word used to describe the extent of divisions between functional departments within the organization.